The Messenger Collection: Nature’s Messages in Watercolour

 Friendship is expressed through sweet peas, a tribute to the friends who become family.
 I called it The Friendship Garden for a reason: it is about the kind of bond that grows over time, like a garden tended with care.

-And Hope blooms through daffodils, often among the first flowers to appear after winter.
-They have long been seen as a symbol of hope and renewal, a promise that light returns, even after months of darkness.
+Hope blooms through daffodils, as they are amongst the first flowers to appear after winter.
+A promise that light returns, even after months of darkness.

 Together, these paintings form a visual language, one that speaks of connection, care, and the feelings that keep us moving forward.